wangenau/eminus/examples/12_wannier_localization/README.rst

 Wannier localization
 ====================

-| This example calulates Wannier orbitals starting from FLOs.
+| This example calculates Wannier orbitals starting from FLOs.
 | It can be executed as a Jupyter notebook with the following command

 .. code-block:: console